kotoMJ/security-showcase-android/android-keystore-compat/readme.md

 KeystoreCompat offer possibility to override default configuration using:
 `cz.koto.misak.keystorecompat.KeystoreCompat.overrideConfig(T : KeystoreCompatConfig)`

+- `fun getDialogDismissThreshold(): Int` Define how many times can be KeystoreCompat dialog displayed when it was previously cancelled.

-In case of overriding default configuration, call overrideConfig method before the first KeystoreCompat usage.
+In case of overriding KeystoreCompatConfig, call overrideConfig method before the first KeystoreCompat usage.

 ### String resources ###
 Define customized strings in your application string.xml